sevyharris/MonteCoffee/documentation/tutorials/A_ads.rst

 Define sites and system
 ----------------------------
 One site is defined for each surface atom using an :class:`Ase.Atoms` object.
 We start with an empty list of sites and a fcc(100) surface in :program:`ASE`.
-That a Pt surface is chosen as example as no special meaning and for this example any kind of atom could be chosen:
+That a Pt surface is chosen as example has no special meaning and for this example any kind of atom could be chosen:

 .. code-block:: python